Becoming Like Christ by the Power of God’s Spirit

 The attributes of God

 What do godly people look like?
 What are the attributes that will make us pleasing to God?
 Before we answer, we need to discuss the different types of God’s attributes.
-A more complete description of them is found at christinscripture.com the-attributes-of-god, especially helpful for those with Buddhist or atheist backgrounds.
+A more complete description of them is found in my article, The Attributes of God, especially helpful for those with Buddhist or atheist backgrounds.

 First, God possesses eternal or infinite attributes such as sovereignty, omnipotence and transcendence.
 Only God has these, and it’s obvious that humans can’t have them.